OpenGATE/Gate/docs/data_output_management.rst

    Michelogram for a 16 crystal-ring scanner

-The *Michelogram* represented in Figure 10.3 graphically illustrates mashing in the polar coordinate for a 16 crystal-ring scanner with a maximum ring difference set to 12 and a span factor of 5, resulting to 5 polar samples instead of 31.
+The *Michelogram* represented in :numref:`Michelogram` graphically illustrates mashing in the polar coordinate for a 16 crystal-ring scanner with a maximum ring difference set to 12 and a span factor of 5, resulting to 5 polar samples instead of 31.
 Each dot represents a 2D sinogram for a given pair of crystal-rings.